Solveware3/Emotion-Classification-Thesis/README.md

 # Folder Structure 🗂️
 ## Application
-This folder [Application](./Application) contains the application code - the implementation of the Streamlit-based interface for emotion classification and data visualization.
+This folder [Application](./Application) — Contains the application code - the implementation of the Streamlit-based interface for emotion classification and data visualization.

 ## Dataset
-This folder [Dataset](./Dataset) Houses the datasets used for training and testing the model.
+This folder [Dataset](./Dataset) — Houses the datasets used for training and testing the model.
 The data is organized and split as follows:
 - 70% for training
 - 15% for validation
 - 15% for testing
 Datasets are available in both Indonesian and English.

 ## Dictionary
-This folder [Dictionary](./Dictionary) Contains the slang word dictionaries utilized during the preprocessing stage, including:
+This folder [Dictionary](./Dictionary) — Contains the slang word dictionaries utilized during the preprocessing stage, including:
 - Custom slang word dictionary created by the authors.
 - A combined file incorporating entries from five other slang dictionaries.

 ## Model
-This folder [Model](./Model) Stores the trained best-performing model file in .pth format, representing the IndoBERT Large Phase 2 model.
+This folder [Model](./Model) — Stores the trained best-performing model file in .pth format, representing the IndoBERT Large Phase 2 model.

 ## Contributors
 - Belinda Mutiara